 of pounding on the ceiling when they get the smell of puss-ay.

-we don't know who to root for because Sport is so fluid and
+Watching Sport and Travis argue in TAXI DRIVER we don't know who to root for because Sport is so fluid and

 full of life and Travis is so stiff: there can be no doubt who is more "alive" with pleasure.
 This is Harvey's chance to goof

-off and make De Niro the straight man stuff, reversing the previous arrangement they had in Mean Streets.
+off and make De Niro the straight man stuff, reversing the previous arrangement they had in MEAN STREETS.
 You can see why

-Scorsese wanted to just let the camera

-role why they riff on each other; they always seem as if they're barely holding back
+Scorsese wanted to just let the camera roll why they riff on each other; they always seem as if they're barely holding back

 amazed laughter at each other's schtick.
 Yet there's deep currents of fraternal mirroring, with Keitel as the older brother,

 the song and dance man who talks even faster around his slow speaking brother, trying to get him to speed up and get in the

 action.
 The slow brother acts even slower in an unconsciously passive aggressive cross move.
 They are locked in the weird

 eternal dance/fight of fraternal children which brings every conversation and interaction to an eventual polar opposite duality.

 If we imagine Peter Boyle's cabby as the father in this family, the dysfunction is complete.
-Boyle also tries to correct Travis' shyness by over-talking
+Boyle also tries to correct Travis'

-thereby breaking the loop of masochistic dependence on the pimp-provided by-proxy enjoyment.
+Sport and thereby breaking the loop of masochistic dependence on the pimp-provided by-proxy enjoyment.
 This killing 'solves'

 the childhood dream of freedom in which the rival sibling (Ho Chi Minh, Osama Bin Laden) is killed in the most elaborately